teradici/pcoip-agent-azure-templates/azure/README.md

 ## Credits

-* Some content in this article is based on the Azure quick start Templates, © Microsoft Azure, with the [following license](https://github.com/Azure/azure-quickstart-templates/blob/master/LICENSE).
+* Some content in this article is based on the Azure quick start Templates, © Microsoft Azure, licensed under the [MIT license](https://github.com/Azure/azure-quickstart-templates/blob/master/LICENSE).

 <p>&nbsp;</p>
 © 2017 Teradici Corporation.
 All Rights Reserved.